codemod-com/docs/blog/2023-9-25dream-migration/index.md

 - Code migrations are becoming more important but also more difficult.
 - Migrations do not need to be a headache.
 I share our criteria for a dream migration.
-- I demo Intuita for fully automating Next.js app router migration for the cms-wordpress project.
+- I demo Codemod platform for fully automating Next.js app router migration for the cms-wordpress project.
 - I share my thoughts on the future of code automation at scale with the help of AI and the community.

 <!--truncate-->